Samburu & Matthews Range

 Scroll for more

-North of both Laikipia and Samburu is the Matthews Range, a remote, unspoilt and rarely visited area.
-This verdant forest is a natural refuge for wildlife amid its more arid surroundings.
-Here you can spot elephant, buffalo, kudu, waterbuck and giant forest hog.
-As well as a variety of forest birds.
-Leopard, lion and wild dog are also present but less commonly seen.
+Here you can spot elephant, buffalo, kudu, waterbuck, and giant forest hog.
+Leopard, lion, and wild dog are also present but less commonly seen.

 Back to Kenya safari main page.